 - A. 1.
-The Contractor's Executive Director shall be responsible for the strategies and processes required to more formally establish and maintain the Contractor as a recovery community organization and center. - a.
+The Contractor's Executive Director shall be responsible for the strategies and processes required to assure that Recovery Communities of North Carolina, as a recovery community center, is responsive to the needs of the community and its members who are seeking or in recovery. - a.
 The Executive Director shall provide primary oversight of the operation of its recovery community organization. - b.
 The Executive Director, through community listening sessions and input from the Contractor's Board members and Division staff, shall determine the types of services to be offered at the Contractor's recovery community organization. - c.
+The Contractor will conduct outreach activities to promote the recovery community center and increase community utilization of the center and services provided.

-The Executive Director shall develop and maintain a staffing plan, based upon results of the listening sessions that includes the utilization of volunteers and non-traditional hours of operation. - d.
-The Executive Director shall develop a viable sustainability plan.
+- d.
+The Contractor will enter into formal and informal partnerships and other collaborative relationships with community partners to address the needs of participants more comprehensively, and provide evidence of such. - e.
+The Executive Director shall develop and maintain a staffing plan, based upon results of the listening sessions that includes the utilization of volunteers and/or interns and non-traditional hours of operation. - f.
+The Executive Director shall develop and submit a viable sustainability plan which includes decreasing SABG funding by no less than 5% for operational costs of RCNC for FY24.

 - a.
 A list of recommended recovery support services; - b.
 The number of outreach activities conducted; - c.
-The types of services and supports offered by the Contractor; - d.
-The number of people in recovery reached; - e.
-Monthly calendar with hours of operation, staff/volunteer coverage and recovery community center events and activities included; and, - f.
-The completed sustainability plan. - B. Maintain a minimum of four (4) additional recovery community centers across the state. - The Executive Director, or other designated recovery center staff, under the direction of the Contractor's Board and in collaboration with designated Division staff, shall be responsible for providing technical assistance and support to the previously identified recovery community centers across the state and any additions made to those. - a.
-The Contractor shall conduct face-to-face outreach and technical assistance to each center on no less than a quarterly basis. - b.
+The number/type of formal/informal partnerships with community partners; - d.
+The types of services and supports offered by the Contractor; - e.
+The number of people in recovery reached; - f.
+Monthly calendar with hours of operation, staff/volunteer coverage and recovery community center events and activities included; and, - g.
+The completed sustainability plan and budget by February 1, 2023 for FY24 (July 1, 2023 through June 30, 2024). - B. 1.
+The Executive Director, or other designated recovery center staff, under the direction of the Contractor's Board and in collaboration with designated Division staff, shall be responsible for providing technical assistance and support to the previously funded four (4) recovery community centers in the eastern portion of the state. - a.
+The Contractor shall conduct face-to-face outreach and technical assistance to each center (Freedom House, Recovery Community of Durham, Reviving Lives Ministries and RC3 Wilson) on no less than a quarterly basis . - b.
 The Contractor shall collaborate with recovery community center staff to conduct outreach including but not limited to listening events/meetings with people in recovery to determine the recovery supports that can be offered at the centers and who will be providing them. - c.
 The Contractor shall provide other technical assistance as requested or needed by the centers. - d.
-The Contractor shall submit each recovery community center's annual budget to designated Division staff for review and approval. - e.
-The Contractor shall review and approve monthly invoices submitted by the recovery community centers and reimburse as appropriate.
+The Contractor shall submit each current recovery community center's annual budget to designated Division staff for review and approval no later than July 30, 2022. - e.
+The Contractor shall review and approve monthly invoices submitted by the recovery community centers and reimburse as appropriate. - f.
+The Executive Director shall develop and submit viable sustainability plans which include decreasing SABG funding relating to operational costs for the legacy recovery community centers RCNC provides oversite to no later than March 1, 2023, in preparation for FY24 funding.